- Cancer Information

 - Alternate alcoholic drinks with a glass of water.

 - Set yourself a limit and stop once you’ve reached it.

 - Wait until your glass is empty before topping it up to keep count of your drinks.

-- Eat while you drink to slow your drinking pace and fill yourself up.
+- Eat while you drink to slow your drinking pace.

 View the Cancer Council NSW editorial policy.